 Café Loki is a great place to try this.
 We recommend you check out our Reykjavik Food Lovers Tour to taste many of the things on this list.

 Prins Póló – Chocolate Bar

-This one isn’t even Icelandic, but for some reason, this chocolate got extremely popular here (we know white, it is delicious).
+This one isn’t even Icelandic, but for some reason, this chocolate got extremely popular here.
 As it is chocolate and not Icelandic but still extremely popular, we thought it should be on Iceland’s strangest food list.

 The candy brand was introduced in 1955 by the company Olza in Cieszyn in southern Poland.
 It quickly became popular among the locals and became an early export product to the neighboring countries, where it has had a good market share to this day.

 In the same year that the product came on the market, Icelanders and Poles made a trade agreement, where the Poles bought fish products.
 However, it was necessary to find Polish consumer products that the Icelanders liked. Ásbjörn Ólafsson’s wholesaler secured the mandate for Prins Póló, and the strict import rules for foreign sweets at the time were circumvented by defining the product as a biscuit.
 At its peak, Icelanders ate an average of one kilogram of Prince Póló per person annually.
 In 2014 the number stood at half a kilogram.